cs-ed/ed-tech-plan-megfontaine/README.md

   shifts between instructor-led, individual, and small group activities and discussions.
 Students may draw diagrams to illustrate vocabulary terms, or create physical models to illustrate computing concepts.

-  <u>Long-form</u> projects will entail written reflections or coding projects.
+  Long-form projects will entail written reflections or coding projects.